codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 Make sure you define the following settings:

 1. **Provider type**: OIDC
-1. **Provider URL**: The URL of the OIDC provider's authorization server, which is the Codefresh OIDC domain, `https//oidc.codefresh.io`. <!--- You can configure one provider URL -->
+1. **Provider URL**: The URL of the OIDC provider's authorization server, which is the Codefresh OIDC domain:
+  * For SaaS customers this would be `https//oidc.codefresh.io`.
+  * For on-premises customers, this would be your on-premises instance of Codefresh, for example, `https//oidc.<my.company.com>/codefresh`.
-1.  **Client ID**: The URL of the Codefresh platform.
-For SaaS, `https://g.codefresh.io`.
+1. **Client ID**: The URL of the Codefresh platform:
+  * For SaaS customers this would be `https://g.codefresh.io`.
-    For on-premises, this is the URL of your Codefresh instance, for example, `https://<my.company.com>/codefresh.io`.
+  * For on-premises customers, this would be the URL of your Codefresh instance, for example, `https://<my.company.com>/codefresh`.
+  >**NOTE**:
+  The Client ID must align with the value set for `audience`.
+The provided URLs are valid for the default audience.
+  For custom audiences, ensure that the Client ID corresponds to the specific custom audience you've configured.

-### Step 2: Create trust and configure claims for Codefresh OIDC identity provider
+### Step 2: Create trust for Codefresh OIDC identity provider

 Once you've added Codefresh as an OIDC provider, the next step is to establish trust between your cloud provider and the OIDC provider, Codefresh in our case.

 To create trust, define the claims, and configure the conditions for each claim.

 * For Codefresh pipelines, the claims depend on the type of trigger.
-* The syntax to create the `sub` claim is similar for all identity providers, and is a concatenation of different claims, separated by colons.
-These generally include the account, pipeline, initiator, and for Git triggers, SCM (Source Code Management) data such as the repo URL or branch, and for PRs, the target branch to merge to.
+* The `sub` claim is a concatenation of different properties that encapsulate essential metadata on the authenticated entity.
+  These properties include the account, pipeline, workflow, and if the workflow was triggered by a Git webhook or manually.
+Git triggers include also SCM (Source Code Management) data such as the repo URL or branch, and for PRs, the target branch to merge to.

 See [Custom Codefresh claims](#custom-codefresh-claims) and [Codefresh trigger types for Subject claims](#codefresh-trigger-types-for-subject-claims) in this article.